 Comprising predominantly thick sedimentary basins, windows into the geological evolution of the western Barents Shelf are spectacularly exposed on the Svalbard archipelago in the north of the region, and are contained in materials recovered from exploration boreholes in the south of the region.
-How these basins formed and filled is an ongoing area of research that is key for understanding palaeogeography during the formation and break-up of supercontinent Pangea, the location of reservoirs for hydrocarbon reserves, and suitable sites for the underground storage of carbon dioxide.
+How these basins formed and filled is an ongoing area of research that is key for understanding palaeogeography during the formation and break-up of supercontinent Pangea, the location of reservoirs for hydrocarbon reserves and suitable sites for the underground storage of carbon dioxide.

 Map of Region

 CASP’s origins lie in research carried out on Svalbard.
-In fact, it is fair to say that our 60 years of fieldwork and research on Svalbard underpins much of what is currently known about the structural and stratigraphical evolution of the entire western Barents Shelf.
+In fact, it is fair to say that our 60 years of fieldwork and research on Svalbard underpin much of what is currently known about the structural and stratigraphical evolution of the entire western Barents Shelf.
 CASP’s research, led by Brian Harland, fundamentally shaped Svalbard’s geological map, inspired the formation of what became the international chronostratigraphic chart, and developed hypotheses that the ice caps waxed and waned to the extent that, at times, the Earth was entirely covered by ice.

-The Western Barents Shelf remains an area of CASP research.
+The western Barents Shelf remains an area of CASP research.
 This is currently focused on understanding how the basins were filled, by developing and critiquing sediment provenance methods and by basic geological research in the field accompanied by drone-assisted photogrammetry.

 Active Research Projects